softarc-consulting/sheriff/README.md

 Sheriff provides access rules.

-To define access rules, create a _sheriff.config.ts_ file in the project's root folder.
+To define access rules, run `npx sheriff init` in your project's root folder.
+This creates a _sheriff.config.ts_ file, where you can define the tags and dependency rules.

-The configuration assigns tags to every module.
+The initial `sheriff.config.ts` doesn't have any restrictions in terms of dependency rules.

 ### 4.1.
 Automatic Tagging